AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

   * Not started yet because we're lacking indie game data.

-  * Let met know if you want to be a part of this.
+  * Let me know if you want to be a part of this.

 ## Retention